 9. Origami Baubles

 Christmas baubles made from origami paper are a visual delight.
 All you need is a handful of vividly colored origami paper, ribbon, scissors, and glue.
 From each paper, your kids can create an absolutely magical and stunning bauble.
 Hang them all around the house and of course on your Christmas tree, and experience the festive vibes in full go.
 Paper Chase features a complete step by step guide on how to make origami baubles in different ways.Ensure your little ones have a rather busy day fashioning Christmas ornaments from origami paper.
 Click To Tweet

 Are you looking forward to Christmas full of merriment and joyous laughter?
 Give way to a festive mood by hanging a chain of dancing Santas on the wall.
 The video below shows the simple way children can craft the Father Christmas swaying merrily to a song.
 It is similar to a regular origami Santa.

 Well, that was fun, wasn’t it?
 The little ones had a rather busy day fashioning Christmas ornaments from origami paper.
 The origami art can be kept for years if stored properly.
-When Christmas is over, store the lovely creations carefully, and take them out every year and reminiscence the dull day you guys managed to turn into a colorful and happening day.
+When Christmas is over, store the lovely creations carefully, and take them out every year and reminiscence the dull day you guys managed to turn into a colourful and happening day.

 - The 10 Best Origami Christmas Ornaments to Make with Your Kids